Car Accident Lawyers in Watford City

 - Speeding: Drivers going a little bit faster to get somewhere.

-- Ignoring traffic signs and road signals – This can include things such as trying to beat a yellow light before it turns to red or rolling through an intersection with a stop sign.
+- Ignoring traffic signs and road signals: This can include trying to beat a yellow light before it turns red.
+Or rolling through a stop sign at an intersection.

-- Distracted driving – The convenience of cell phones has unfortunately given rise to an uptick in the number of accidents that can be traced back to distracted driving.
-A driver’s attention not being on the road even for a split second can lead to an accident.
+- Distracted driving: The convenience of cell phones has unfortunately given rise to an uptick in the number of accidents that can be traced back to distracted driving.
+A driver’s inattention to the road for even a split second can lead to an accident.

 - Driving under the influence: Many people make the irresponsible choice to drink and drive or drive while under the influence of substances such as marijuana.

 - Weather: Even if the road is slick with rain or the way forward is smothered in fog, drivers are still responsible for keeping control of their vehicle no matter the conditions around them.
 If they fail to do so, they can be held responsible for an accident.

 Types of Car Accident Injuries

 This is any injury to the connective tissue inside the body.
-Muscles, ligaments, and tendons – most common in the arms and legs – are all considered soft tissue.
+Muscles, ligaments, and tendons are all considered soft tissue.
+These are most common in the arms and legs.
 Whiplash of the head and neck is a type of soft tissue injury as well.
 The force of car accidents can also damage the soft tissue of the back, leading to muscle sprains.
 Soft tissue injuries often lead to chronic pain and can cause issues years after the initial injury.

 Lacerations and Abrasions

 Any objects loose on the inside of a car become a projectile in a collision.
-Things like cell phones, mugs or bottles, purses, books, and similar items will be flung around the inside of your car.
-They can easily cut your skin or cause other injuries, some serious enough to result in blood loss and require stitches.
+Items like cell phones, mugs or bottles, purses, books, and similar items will be flung around the inside of your car.
+They can easily cut your skin or cause other injuries.
+Some injuries may be serious enough to result in blood loss and require stitches.